If you have incentive stock options, you’ve likely heard the term alternative minimum tax, or AMT. But what is the AMT, and how is it calculated?

 What most taxpayers are not aware of is a second calculation, the tentative minimum tax, that also occurs every year.

-AMT and The Impact of Higher Tentative Minimum Tax
+Alternative Minimum Tax and The Impact of Higher Tentative Minimum Tax

 As a taxpayer, you pay the higher of the two tax calculations: regular tax or tentative minimum tax.
 As long as the tentative minimum tax calculation is lower than the regular tax calculation, you don’t owe AMT.